 Direction Field Visualizer

-Plot slope fields and trace solution curves for \(y' = f(t,y)\) using an adaptive Tsitouras 5(4) (Tsit5) solver — click anywhere on the field to draw a solution curve through that point.
+Plot slope fields and trace solution curves for \(y' = f(t,y)\) with an adaptive Tsit5 solver and automatic stiffness switching to BDF5 — click anywhere on the field to draw a solution curve through that point.

 What Is a Direction Field?